Powered by MOMENTUM MEDIA

 Most accounting students believe the profession has a promising future but enthusiasm can wane as they enter the workforce, according to new research.

-A new report by Massey University and the University of Technology Sydney has found that while 83 per cent of accounting and auditing students believe there are good job prospects in accounting, enthusiasm diminishes as graduates enter the workforce.
+A new report by Massey University and the University of Technology Sydney has found while 83 per cent of accounting and auditing students believe there are good job prospects in accounting, enthusiasm diminishes as graduates enter the workforce.

 The report, Talent in the Accounting and Audit Profession: How to attract and retain the next generation of graduates into accounting and auditing, was based on surveys from more than 600 accounting and auditing students.